samsuh/2026-journal/README.md

 ## 6/18/26 - Thursday
 - DONE ~~Powerlifting today~~
+  - also did a quick 25min zwift ride after lifting.
 - Maybe start planning Hawaii
 - do finance overview check. check for american account status and see if everythings maintaining itself.